Heller and D’Onofrio on the eclectic Modernists who defined an era

 Typeroom: You are both aficionados of graphic design in America.
 Do you consider typography has the power to reshape our world in a more humane way?

-Steve: I believe typography can make information more accessible and can speak to a subconcious part of our brain.
+Heller: Typography can make information more accessible and can speak to a subconscious part of our brain.
 Whether it is humane or not is dependent on the message.
 You can make Donald Trump’s typographic identity look classical or modern, but you’ll never make it humane.

 Τyperoom: What is the state of America’s graphic design scene today?

-Steve: Without being smart ass, the state is New York, Los Angeles, Minneapolis.
-Otherwise, it is very mixed, on one hand artful, on the other functional.
+Heller: Without being smart ass, the state is New York, Los Angeles, Minneapolis.
+Otherwise, it is very mixed, on the one hand artful, on the other functional.
 Graphic design is situational.
 It depends on the content.

-Greg: Graphic design today can’t be pigeonholed; it’s not one-size fits all and is influenced by many movements/cultures including the new (old) emerging digital environment.
-Old or new, “good” design relies on its’ content, it is as much about practicality and function as it is about form; it’s both expressive and objective and often merges the fine and applied art .
+D'Onofrio: Graphic design today can’t be pigeonholed; it’s not one-size fits all and is influenced by many movements/cultures including the new (old) emerging digital environment.
+Old or new, “good” design relies on its content, it is as much about practicality and function as it is about form; it’s both expressive and objective and often merges the fine and applied art.
 Then again, it depends on who you ask.

 Permission of Wayne Adams, for the Estate of Reid Miles